 Mileage Allowance.
 Subject to the provisions of the Commonwealth's "Red Book" rules and regulations, when a bargaining unit member is authorized to use his/her personal automobile for travel related to his/her employment, he/she shall be reimbursed at the mileage rate authorized by the Board of Trustees Travel Policy.
 (Please see the policies on the Boston website for current rates.)

 Meal Allowance.
-Subject to the provisions of the Commonwealth's "Red Book" rules and regulations,7 a bargaining unit member who is assigned to duty that requires him/her to be absent from his/her home for more than 24 hours shall be reimbursed for reasonable charges for lodging, including reasonable tips, and for meal expenses, including tips, not to exceed the following amounts: $25 per diem after at least 24 hours and $12.50 for partial days of at least 12 hours after the first 24-hour period.
-(Please see the policies on the Boston8 website for current rates.)
+Subject to the provisions of the Commonwealth's "Red Book" rules and regulations,1 a bargaining unit member who is assigned to duty that requires him/her to be absent from his/her home for more than 24 hours shall be reimbursed for reasonable charges for lodging, including reasonable tips, and for meal expenses, including tips, not to exceed the amounts authorized by the University Controller and published on the website (Please see the policies on the Boston2 website for current rates.)

 Changes in Allowances.
 In the event that the Commonwealth authorizes an increase in the reimbursement rates for mileage and/or meals during the life of this Agreement, said increase shall be extended to bargaining unit members in accordance with terms established by the Commonwealth.